vatlab/blog/content/post/power-of-sos-plus-sos-notebook.md

-There were technical (e.g. architecture of the current Jupyter core not suitable for multi-language support), practical (e.g. Jupyter core was not active enough to accept major new feature, JupyterLab was too instable (in alpha) to work with) reasons for the decision, but the biggest reason was **our vision to create a multi-language working environment backed by a workflow engine SoS**.
-This post explains the motivations for why we crated SoS Notebook as a frontend to the SoS workflow engine.
+There were technical (e.g. architecture of the current Jupyter core not suitable for multi-language support), practical (e.g. Jupyter core was not active enough to accept major new feature, JupyterLab was too instable (in alpha) to work with) reasons for the decision, but the biggest reason was **our vision to create a multi-language working environment backed by a workflow engine**, which led to the development of SoS Notebook as a frontend to the SoS workflow engine.

 ### Why notebook environments are limited